-On craigslist, you can find the region you are in for your country.
-Then search horse riding lessons, trail riding or whatever.
+On Craigslist, you can find the region you are in for your country.
+Then search for horse riding lessons, trail riding, or whatever.
 You may be able to find other opportunities not on google search or on Facebook.

 Groupon & Living Social

 These are deal sites where you can buy products and services at a discount.
 If you put in your zip code it shows you deals in your area.
 I have always found riding lessons available, trail rides and even horse-drawn carriage rides.